 Moving Trucks vs Moving Containers: Which to Choose?

-If you’ve sworn off full-service movers after being scammed or are having an existential “budget crisis,” your DIY move options may boil down to renting a truck or using containers.
+If you’ve sworn off full-service movers after being scammed or have an existential “budget crisis,” your DIY move options boil down to renting a truck or using containers.

-That said, deciding which option makes the most sense can be as easy as doing a quick cost-benefit analysis.
+Deciding which option makes the most sense is as easy as a quick cost-benefit analysis.
+It also involves evaluating your move and how much of it you want to do yourself.

-The main differences between moving trucks and moving containers
+The main differences between moving trucks vs moving containers

-When safety and convenience are taken into account, it’s no wonder that moving container companies have made big market share gains in recent years.
+When safety and convenience are considered, it’s no wonder moving container companies have made significant market share gains in recent years.

 Pros of using moving containers